ProteusMRIgHIFU/BabelViscoFDTD/README.md

 Given the simplicity of the kernel, for the Rayleigh integral we use `pycuda` and `pyopencl` to compile the kernel directly in the Python library.
 For Metal, a wrapper written in Swift language is compiled during the installation.
 # Requirements
 ## Python 3.5 and up - x64
 Use of virtual environments is highly recommended.

-The code should work with Python 3.5 and up, including Anaconda, EDM Canopy (both supported in all 3 main OSs) or Linux-based distribution Python installation; same for brew-based installation for MacOS.
+Anaconda Python is a great choice as main environment in any OS, but overall any Python distribution should do the work.
+The only limitation in Windows is that wheels for latest versions of pyopencl are available for Python >=3.7

 Please note that the most advanced tutorial showing the Superposition method requires a library mainly available in Linux X64 and for Python 3.5 to 3.7.
 This library (`pymesh`) is constructive solid geometry (CSG) processing and is required to prepare the simulation domain.
 By saying this, any good CSG library that can perform intersection between meshes should do the job.
 If you know a more universal library that can run in any OS, please let me know via a new Github issue submission.